suluke/express-middleware-rollup/README.md

 const app = express();
 app.use(rollup({
   src: 'client/js',
-  dest: 'static/js',
+  dest: 'static',
   root: __dirname,
   prefix: '/js'
 }));
 app.use(express.static(path.join(__dirname, 'static')));
 app.listen(3000);
 ```
-Now, if you request `localhost:3000/js/main.js`, the middleware will automatically bundle `client/js/main.bundle` using rollup into a file that is ready to be served by `express.static` middleware.
+Now, if you request `localhost:3000/main.js`, the middleware will automatically bundle `client/js/main.bundle` using rollup into a file that is ready to be served by `express.static` middleware.
 You can see this in action by looking into the [basic example](examples/basic)

 ## Options